paketo-buildpacks/paketo-website/content/docs/howto/php.md

 ### Enable/disable HTTPS Redirect
 The HTTPS redirect feature is enabled by default in the `nginx` and `httpd` cases.
-It can be disabled for in these cases by setting the `BP_PHP_ENABLE_HTTPS_REDIRECT` environment variable to `false` at build-time.
+It can be disabled by setting the `BP_PHP_ENABLE_HTTPS_REDIRECT` environment variable to `false` at build-time.
 When this feature is enabled, the server will redirect HTTP requests to HTTPS.
 Check out server-provided documentation for details on what this entails for